box/box-node-sdk/docs/files.md

 Any valid file object attributes you want to assign to the newly-created file may be passed via the `options` parameter.
 See the [File object documentation](https://docs.box.com/reference#file-object) for more details.

+If you stored a list of part records for each uploaded part, you can pass them via `options.parts` for additional integrity checking.
+Otherwise, the API will assume that the list of parts is has received is the intended set.

 ```js
 // Finalize upload session 93D9A837B45F